1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Corporate logo program No pocket Reduces branding conflict and keeps embroidery simple

-Resort staff uniform Side pockets Offers practical daily use without crowding the chest
+Resort staff uniform Side pockets or hand pockets Offers practical daily use without crowding the chest

-Outdoor-inspired quarter zip Chest pocket Adds a technical visual detail and small-item storage
+Outdoor-inspired quarter zip Chest pocket or security pocket Adds a technical visual detail and small-item storage

 Teamwear program No pocket or side pockets Keeps decoration consistent across sizes